-Elizabeth Yen, MD, MA, is an Assistant Professor of Pediatrics at Tufts University School of Medicine and a Neonatologist at Tufts Children's Hospital.
+Elizabeth Yen, MD, MA, is an Assistant Professor of Pediatrics at Tufts University School of Medicine and a Neonatologist at Tufts Medical Center.
 Caring for infants born of mothers with opioid use disorder, Dr. Yen witnessed the withdrawal signs experienced by these infants, called neonatal abstinence syndrome (NAS) or neonatal opioid withdrawal syndrome (NOWS).
 Some infants, males more than females, develop severe enough withdrawal and require medication(s).
 Through saliva analysis and brain imaging of these infants, Dr. Yen investigates how prenatal opioids exert a sex-dependent impact on the developing brain.
 Her research is funded by NIH K12 BIRCWH (Building Interdisciplinary Research Careers for Women’s Health) grant.

 Research Area Focus